northsim/northsim-faq/docs/japan.md

 ## eSIM Activation Checklist

+Before you activate your eSIM you should have:

 - [ ] An email from NorthSIM with your eSIM Details
-- [ ] An carrier unlocked and compatible device
+- [ ] A carrier unlocked and compatible device
 - [ ] A reliable WiFi Connection

 ## Activating your eSIM

 Thank you for purchasing your eSIM from NorthSIM.
 Activating your eSIM is a straightforward process.
 All you need to do is connect to WiFi and follow the steps for your device.

 <details markdown="block">
   <summary>